fangq/mcx/README.md

 #  Open-source codes and reusable scientific data are essential for research, #
 # MCX proudly developed human-readable JSON-based data formats for easy reuse.#
 #                                                                             #
-#Please visit our free scientific data sharing portal at https://neurojson.io/#
+#Please visit our free scientific data sharing portal at https://neurojson.io #
 # and consider sharing your public datasets in standardized JSON/JData format #
 ###############################################################################
-$Rev::d593a0$v2024.2 $Date::2024-03-04 00:04:10 -05$ by $Author::Qianqian Fang$
+$Rev::aeca21 $ v2025 $Date::2025-01-21 22:37:34 -05$ by $Author::Qianqian Fang$
 ###############################################################################

 usage: mcx <param1> <param2> ...
 where possible parameters include (the first value in [*|*] is the default)

 == Required option ==
- -f config     (--input)       read an input file in .json or .inp format
+ -f config     (--input)       read an input file in the .json format,if config
-                               if the string starts with '{', it is parsed as an inline JSON input file
+                               string starts with '{',it is parsed as an inline JSON input file; if -f is followed by nothing or a single '-', it reads input from stdin via pipe or
-      or
+ -Q/--bench [cube60, skinvessel,...] run a buint-in benchmark specified by name
- --bench ['cube60','skinvessel',..] run a buint-in benchmark specified by name
+                               run -Q without parameter to get a list -N benchmark  (--net)         get benchmark from NeuroJSON.io, -N only to list benchmark can be dataset URL,or dbname/benchname
-                               run --bench without parameter to get a list
+                               requires 'curl', install from https://curl.se/

 == MC options ==
  -n [0|int]    (--photon)      total photon number (exponential form accepted)